Obtaining SSI Benefits While Living with a Former Spouse

 As long as the couple has a divorce decree and is truly living as ex-spouses, an individual should not have issues obtaining the SSI benefits they need.

-At Phillips Disability, our Social Security disability attorneys in Phoenix can help you obtain SSI benefits you have been denied as a result of continuing to live with your ex-spouse.
+At Phillips Disability, a Phoenix Social Security Disabiltiy lawyer from our law firm can help you obtain SSI benefits you have been denied as a result of continuing to live with your ex-spouse.
 We understand how difficult this type of situation can be, and will provide the personal attention you deserve to get this matter settled.